 Carbohydrates’ primary role is to give you energy.
 They are your body’s preferred source of energy.
 Most carbs are broken down into glucose in the body.
 Your brain needs glucose to function.
 Simple carbs provide quick energy, while complex carbs provide more slowly released energy since your body takes longer to break them down.

-- Some sources of simple carbs are refined grains, milk, or those added to foods.
+- Some sources of simple carbs are refined grains, sugars in fruit, milk, or those added to foods.
 If a sugar ends in “ose,” it’s a simple carb.

-- Complex carbs are in fiber-rich fruits or vegetables, whole grains, and beans.
+- Complex carbs are in fiber-rich fruits, starchy vegetables, non-starchy vegetables, whole grains, and beans.

 Protein allows for muscle building.
 This is it’s best known role; however, it also keeps muscle, bone, and tissues healthy.
 Protein plays a role in numerous body processes, including immune system responses.